 UAD Apollo Included Plugins

-By default, the Apollo Solo comes bundled with a great package of vintage emulations, including everything you need to make great sounding recordings from home.
-The plugins include:
+Update Feb 2024: These days the Apollo Solo comes bundled with a great package of vintage emulations called the "Heritage Bundle."
+It includes a full library of UAD plug-ins to start making great sounding recordings from home.
+The plugins include premium heritage edition titles:

 - UA 610‐B preamp